BobNZ/PDF-Title-Imager/README.md

 # PDF Title Imager
-  Having problems finding the exact PDF file that you are looking for.
-PDF Title Imager creates a JPG of the title page of all your PDFs allowing you to view your folders with one of the icon views in Windows Explorer.
+  Due you have a large (or small) collection of PDFs and would like to see the title page of all the PDFs without having to open them one by one?
+DF Title Imager creates a JPG file of the title page of all your PDFs allowing you to view the title page of all your PDFs using the icon view in Windows Explorer `CTRL + ALT + 1`  (or your preferred file system viewer).

 ### INSTALLATION INSTRUCTIONS